Yolo County Concilio 30th Anniversary Dinner

 Written by David Greenwald

-Saturday marked the 27th annual Yolo County Concilio Recognition Dinner and Scholarship Fundraiser.
-On this evening, 10 members of the community were awarded for their work and 14 Latino Students from seven high schools across Yolo County received a scholarship.
+marked the 27th annual Yolo County Concilio Recognition Dinner and Scholarship Fundraiser.
+On this evening, 10 members of the community were awarded for their work and 14 Latino Students from seven high schools across Yolo County milf porn

 The proceeds from the event on Saturday night will go toward awarding scholarships to deserving Latino and other students in June.
 Two years ago they awarded eighty scholarships.
 They also fund 30 adult grants and non-profit program sponsorships in Yolo County.